kosmotema/sdl2-nuget/README.md

 - `$sdl2_version` to choose packages versions
 - `$sdl2_platforms` - for advanced users

-## You should know what your are changing!!!
+## You should know what you are changing!!!